Back to blogs

 Internal & external salary reviews

 The next step is to internally evaluate your pay structure.
-Before searching for external information, it's important to benchmark your salary against the industry standard - platforms such as Glassdoor, OECD, Salary.com, and Indeed Salary Tool can help identify pay scales.
+Before searching for external information, it is important to benchmark your salary against the industry standard - platforms such as Glassdoor, OECD, Salary.com, and Indeed's Salary Tool can help identify pay scales.
 An internal assessment into current employee salaries at your prospective company can also minimize any pay disparities.

-From an external perspective, factors such as living costs, geographical location, labor market conditions, years of experience, company size, among others, should be taken into consideration with a salary calculation.
+From an external perspective, factors such as living costs, geographical location, labor market conditions, years of experience, and company size, among others, should be taken into consideration with a salary calculation.
 Having this information to hand helps to negotiate a competitive salary that is within the market average.
-By working with a talent expert, they can find out your professional worth from the get-go, so you know exactly what you bring to the table.
+By working with a specialist talent expert such as Selby Jennings, you can find out your professional worth from the get-go, so you know exactly what you bring to the table.

 • The salaries of other companies